emscripten-core/emscripten/site/source/docs/getting_started/test-suite.rst

     python tests/runner.py random100

 Replace ``100`` with another number as you prefer.
 This will run that number of random tests, and tell you the statistical likelihood of almost all the test suite passing assuming those tests do.
-This works just like election surveys do - given a small sample, we can predict fairly well that so-and-so percent of the public will vote for candidate A. In our case, the "candidates" are pass or fail, and we can predict how much of the test suite will pass given that sample.
+This works just like election surveys do: given a small sample, we can predict fairly well that so-and-so percent of the public will vote for candidate A. In our case, the "candidates" are pass or fail, and we can predict how much of the test suite will pass given that sample.
 Assuming the sample tests all pass, we can say with high likelihood that most of the test suite will in fact pass.
 (Of course, this is no guarantee, and even a single test failure is serious, however, this gives a quick estimate that your patch does not cause significant and obvious breakage.)

 Important Tests
 ===============

-When you want to run the entire test suite locally, these are the important commands:
+When you want to run the entire test suite locally, these are the important
+commands:

 .. code-block:: bash